Australian rules football in Western Australia: Perth clubs switch from rugby: 1885

 However, in those days many young men of Perth's wealthier families were educated in Adelaide, the capital of South Australia.
 On returning home from there they naturally wished to play the sport they'd grown up with and no doubt exerted some influence on their less affluent peers as to such.

 Football spreads to the goldfields 1886-1890s

-From 1886 Western Australia was swept up During the 1880s, the discoveries of gold, firstly in the Kimberley, Pilbara and Murchison regions, led to a dramatic increase in WA's population, including many players and supporters of Australian Rules from the eastern colonies.
+From 1886 Western Australia was swept up by discoveries of gold, firstly in the Kimberley, Pilbara and Murchison regions, led to a dramatic increase in WA's population, including many players and supporters of Australian Rules from the eastern colonies.

 Progress of Australian Rules in Western Australia still lagged behind the big football cities of Melbourne, Adelaide and Geelong however and is evidenced by the unstable nature of the clubs that participated in the early years.

-In 1886 a new club Fremantle based club Unions joined.
+In 1886 a new Fremantle based club Union joined.
+Unions would later rename themselves Fremantle as those involved in the game saw the need to identify themselves with the region they were located in.

 In 1887 Fremantle left the WAFA and the West Australian Football Club joined but they would only play two seasons before they disappeared.